Library User policies

 The HSC Library is not responsible for the security of personal items brought into the library.
 Patrons are expected to keep their belongings, especially valuables (i.e., bags, electronic devices, textbooks, etc.) within their sight at all times.

 Items that are left in the library, or found by other patrons and turned in to library staff, will be handled by the Library Access Services department.
 The Information Services Desk is designated as the central lost and found depository for the library.
-Lost items should be turned into “Lost and Found” as soon as possible, but no later than the end of the business on the day they are found.
+Lost items should be turned into “Lost and Found” as soon as possible.

 Lost items may be claimed anytime during the hours that the Information Services Desk is open.
 If a patron believes an item has been stolen, they should contact UPD or ask a library staff member to contact UPD for them.

 The library allows food and drink within the library provided that it is not a distraction to other patrons.

 Library users must clean up after themselves, and:

 - Report spills to the nearest service desk.

 HSC Library users are requested to set cell phones to vibrate.
 If that is not an option on your device please use the lowest ringer/alert volume.

 The Health Science Center Libraries (and wider George A. Smathers Libraries) provide public use computers to facilitate access to locally held and remotely stored electronic data for the University of Florida community.
 Equipment and electronic resources are accessible during all library service hours.
 Staff are available to assist users in meeting their information needs with the computers.